The sacred mountain "Shichizayama" and "Kimimachizaka" associated with Emperor Meiji [Noshiro City, Akita Prefecture]

 - 8 A scenic spot on Mount Shichiza, "Kimimachizaka" was named by Emperor Meiji and has become a sacred place for lovers

-Futatsui is an area in the eastern part of Noshiro City, Akita Prefecture, and was formerly an independent municipality called Futatsui Town.
-It merged with Noshiro City in 2006 (Heisei 18) and is now part of Noshiro City.
+Futatsuiis a region located in the eastern part of Noshiro City, Akita Prefecture.
+It was formerly an independent municipality called Futatsui-machi.
+In 2006, it merged with Noshiro City and is now part of Noshiro City.

 Futatsui has been inhabited since ancient times.
 Abe no Hirafu, who conquered the Emishi, also left his mark